brianadams2337/containerstore-demo/README.md

 The Storefront Boilerplate includes an experimental integration with OpenTelemetry.

-To enable OpenTelemetry, set the buildtime environment variable `ENABLE_OTEL` to true.
+To enable OpenTelemetry, set the buildtime environment variable `OTEL_ENABLED` to true.
 This will inject additional code into your application's entrypoint which will initialize the OpenTelemetry SDK.
 Automatic instrumentations as well as instrumentations from `storefront-nuxt` will be captured and exported via the OTLP protocol.

 Currently, Vercel and Node are the only supported platforms for the OpenTelemetry integration.
-Setting `ENABLE_OTEL` to true when building for other platforms will have no effect.
+Setting `OTEL_ENABLED` to true when building for other platforms will have no effect.

 You should also set the runtime variable `OTEL_SERVICE_NAME` to configure the service name used in traces. e.g. `OTEL_SERVICE_NAME=storefront-boilerplate` Note: this variable is used directly by the OpenTelemetry libraries and is not available in the Nuxt `runtimeConfiguration`.